ting-chenCHEN/A-parameterization-of-slantwise-convection-in-the-WRF-model/README.md

 This repository contains all the required modification of the source codes in the Weather Research and Forecasting (WRF) model (v4.1.5) for implementing a parameterization of slantwise convection (SC) developed by the present authors following a PhD work of L. Ma (2000).
 Physically, this SC scheme operates in locally-defined 2D cross-sections perpendicular to the deep-layer-averaged thermal winds.
 Its central concept is to eliminate positive slantwise convective available potential energy (SCAPE) by adjusting the momentum field.
 The environment is adjusted toward slantwise neutrality given a prescribed adjustment timescale (3-5 hours).
 Condensational heating and moisture loss associated with the upward motion are also parameterized.
 This scheme is a supplement to the existing cumulus parameterization scheme (CPS) for upright convection.

 The main program of the SC scheme is named "module_cu_slantwise.F" under the folder "phys."

-To activate the SC scheme in the simulation, add a variable "slcu_physics = 1" in the namelist.input within the &physics namelist record, e.g.,
+To switch on the SC scheme in the simulation, add a variable "slcu_physics = 1" in the namelist.input within the &physics namelist record, e.g.,

  &physics